ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

     V_Original <- Vertex
 ```

-Finally, this fragment of code will generate a list of the proteins that disconnect the graph, and the number of components that its elimination would generate in the newtwork.
+Finally, this fragment of code will generate a list of the proteins that disconnect the main graph, and the number of components that its elimination would generate in the network.

 ```R
     dg <- decompose.graph(g1)